 Deciding on whether to move to the ‘burbs’ or remain in New York City has always been a persistent question for New Yorkers.
 Now, with the advent of COVID-19, this question has taken on a new impetus.
 Questions remain on when life can resume to a more normalized routine, and with so many people now working from home, the thought of swapping a small apartment for a more spacious one in the suburbs is more appealing than ever.

 But does moving to the suburbs cost less in the grand scheme of things?
-As you’ll soon see, that answer is sometimes yes, sometimes no. Here’s a look at what you need to consider when deciding on moving to the burbs vs. staying in New York City.
+As you’ll soon see, that answer is sometimes yes, sometimes no. So here’s a look at what you need to consider when deciding on moving to the burbs vs. staying in New York City.

 Still, there are other options if you want to remain in the city.
 A home in Manhattan might be well out of your reach, but it is still possible to find affordable homes in the other four boroughs.
 Spend some time learning how to refine your search for a more affordable apartment.
 You could also look into buying a fixer-upper and slowly repairing it over time until you’ve got the home you’ve always wanted.
-Buying a home takes plenty of work and time, but if you’re starting in your life and career, then it can be a great objective to achieve.
+Buying a home takes plenty of work and time, but it can be a great objective to achieve if you’re starting in your life and career.

 Maintenance and UpkeepMaintenance and Upkeep